 - Residents, fellows, and emerging scholars: For early-career anesthesiologists, RADAR will focus on providing opportunities to build community with their peers and senior faculty, both virtually and — as COVID-19 restrictions allow — in person.
 RADAR will emphasize the importance of mentorship and encourage members of this group to seek out mentors and opportunities to mentor others.

 - Senior leaders in the field: RADAR aims to empower department leaders with customizable resources and opportunities to share their own best practices.
-Resources currently available on radaranesthesia.org include recommended reading lists, journal club articles, and hiring procedures.
-RADAR will continue to look for opportunities to expand its reach and add resources as they’re developed, including implicit bias reduction training materials and resources to develop relationships with secondary schools.
+Resources currently available on radaranesthesia.org include recommended reading lists, journal club articles, and implicit bias reduction training materials.
+RADAR will continue to look for opportunities to expand its reach and add resources as they are developed, including resources to develop relationships with secondary schools.

 Matt Wixson, M.D., Associate Chair for Diversity in the U-M Department of Anesthesiology, has led development of the online resources.
 He said he has seen momentum building both within anesthesiology and the greater academic community to make meaningful and lasting change in the field.